iree-org/iree/docs/website/docs/reference/glossary.md

 # Glossary

-IREE is a composition of multiple acronym described projects making it difficult to understand these components interact.
-Below is a summation of these projects with the problems they instend to address.
+IREE exists in an ecosystem of projects, each using their own terminology and interacting in various ways.
+Below is a summation of these projects with the problems they are built to address.

 ## JAX